codemonkey800/dotfiles/README.md

   - Template files: `basic.tex` and `math-template.tex`
 - A bunch of useful scripts
   - `copy` - Convenience scrpt for the command `rsync -aP`
-  - `doshit` - Creates a temporary directory in **tmpfs** and starts a new tmux session in it.
-Exiting automatically deletes the directory
   - `rmshit` - Sources a list of files to delete file named `~/.shittyfiles`
-  - `update-*` - A set of scripts that runs updates on their respective program.
-For example, `update-pacman-db` updates the pacman database using [Reflector](https://wiki.archlinux.org/index.php/Reflector)
-  - `update` - A monolithic script that
+  - `update` - A big ass script that runs updates
 - Arch Linux PKGBUILDs
+  - python-click-completion
+  - python-click-didyoumean
   - python-pawk
+  - refind-theme-regular-git
 - Pacman
   - Yaourt for package management and Powerpill for parallel and segmented downloads
 - Git